- It can potentially improve the colour of your teeth by removing stains

 You do not need to pay £19 for a tube of toothpaste.
 A tube 10 times cheaper will normally be perfectly adequate.
 You can see a few good whitening toothpaste options in our post here.

 HiSmile need to improve their communication and education of how their product actually works.

 They need to make it clear that this is for the most part a stain removal product.
 There is a big difference between stain removal and professional bleaching when it comes to whitening.
-We explain this in more detail here.

 This is something almost all companies selling so called ‘teeth whitening products’ need to do.